 Wang, Caifang.
 “Crataegus pinnatifida Bge. 山楂 (Shanzha, Hawthorn Fruit).”
 Dietary Chinese Herbs: Chemistry, Pharmacology and Clinical Evidence (2015): 355-361.

-Guo, Ciliang, et al. "Isolation and structure characterization of a polysaccharide from Crataegus pinnatifida and its bioactivity on gut microbiota."
-International journal of biological macromolecules 154 (2020): 82-91.
+Guo, Ciliang, et al. “Isolation and structure characterization of a polysaccharide from Crataegus pinnatifida and its bioactivity on gut microbiota.”
+International Journal of Biological Macromolecules 154 (2020): 82-91.

 Zhang, Jingxiao, et al. “A systems-based analysis to explore the multiple mechanisms of Shan Zha for treating human diseases.”
 Food & Function 12.3 (2021): 1176-1191.